 Sometimes I’ll edit together comments from multiple emails.
 And I won’t hesitate to fix a client’s English or smooth transitions, since I know the client will see and approve the statement before I post it on my site.

 Only a few times has a client declined to let me publish their testimonial, and those were because they didn’t want competitors to know who they were using for copywriting their marketing materials.

 Let me give you a recent example of my process.
 I just finished a sales letter project for a client named Mike.
-Here’s my note to him and it references an earlier email he had sent me, which I’ve also posted below:
+Here’s my note to him and it references an earlier email he had sent me, which I’ve also posted below in blue:

 Now that we’ve completed your sales letter project, I have a favor to ask.
 In the email below, you were kind enough to make some flattering statements.